lsinfo3/marklab-website/_pages/about.md

 hero_darken: true
 ---

-Setting up a globally distributed measurement platform, is diffcult and needs the help and support of others.<br>
+Setting up a globally distributed measurement platform, is difficult and needs the help and support of others.<br>
-**Right now, we need people that host measurement probes, in countries we are not having a node in.**
+**If you live/work in a country where we don't have a node yet and are interested in hosting one, please feel free to reach out!**

 <!-- Accordion Section -->
 <div class="container">